-Here is the best possible way to introduce this topic: Bacteria are amazingly complex, even though each has only a single cell.
+Bacteria are amazingly complex, even though each is comprised of only a single cell.
 Bacteria make up about 95 percent of all the microorganisms in activated sludge.
-As long as enough nutrients are available, bacteria can multiply very rapidly by splitting into two identical cells.
+As long as enough nutrients are available, bacteria can multiply (cell generation time) very rapidly by splitting into two identical cells.
 Some can divide in two in only 11 minutes.
 Many can double in 20 to 30 minutes (Glymph, 2005).

 Glymph, Toni.
 "Wastewater Microbiology: A Handbook for Operators."
 Denver, Colorado: American Water Works Association, 2005.

 The rate at which bacteria reproduce in an activated sludge system is something I am asked about more often than you might expect.
 Though there is great variability in the rate at which bacterial cells divide, and every wastewater treatment system is different, I thought it might be useful to provide some examples.

 If you want more information on wastewater microbiology, I recommend you get both Toni Glymph's book as well as another comprehensive, easy-to-read, reference book by Michael Gerardi.

 Gerardi, Michael H. “Wastewater Bacteria.”
 Hoboken, New Jersey: John Wiley & Sons, Inc., 2006.

 The rate at which a bacterial cell reproduces, the cell generation time, by means of cell division (fission), is constantly changing.
 Reproduction rates differ significantly between (and within) groups of aerobic, facultative, and nitrifying bacteria.
 In addition, bacterial populations are in a constant state of flux, competing with one another, growing and shrinking as conditions in the bioreactor change.